History and Auditions

 - An audition song that demonstrates your solo voice and your performance abilities!

 - And of course, a great attitude and a smile.
-We're just a bunch of goofy, fun-loving guys.
-We don't bite!
+We're interested in getting to know you as a person as well as a singer!

 Absolutely no singing experience is necessary.
 See you at auditions!